-Who doesn't love a toastie?
-A sandwich press can save you money by squeezing new life into last night's leftovers, and it's one of the fastest ways to get an easy, hot meal on the table that everyone is going to eat.
+A sandwich press is great for busy families on the go (or those times you just can't be bothered cooking).
+You can save money by breathing new life into last night's leftovers, and it's one of the fastest ways to get an easy, hot meal on the table that everyone is going to eat.

 But do you want a flat press or one of those fancier jaffle makers?
 And are the ones that lock in place any better than the other kind?
-There are far too many choices out there, so we help you sort the wheat from the chaff to get the right toastie for your tastebuds, first time.
+We run through the options so you can work out which type is right for you.

-If you can lock it in place at varying heights, you can use the press for open melts.
-It's also easier to use if you don't have to keep holding it up while filling and removing snacks.
+If you can lock the top plate in place at varying heights, you can use the press for open melts.

 Storage underneath the bottom plate helps keep the benchtop tidy and the cord away from little hands.

 This locks the top and bottom together for easy carrying and vertical storage.